agentsmithsec/AI/README.md

-# Project: build, attack and defend a mini AI chatbot Security Lab
+# Project: Build, Attack and Defend a mini AI chatbot Security Lab

 ## Goal
 - Build an AI chatbot using OpenAI API. **Purely for Testing & Learning Purposes only**